This story is part of Earth911’s “Green Eight” series, where we showcase eight ways to green your life in various areas.

 2. Purchase Recycled

 It’s unavoidable: You will have to buy some things for the upcoming school year.
-But instead of a regular backpack, how about one from TerraCycle made out of juice drink pouches?
+But instead of a regular lunchbox, how about one from TerraCycle made out of juice drink pouches?
 Or recycled pencils made from old denim or newsprint?
 Retailers such as Target and Office Max and brands such as Pilot and Post-It have all embraced the green trend.
 Just be sure to check your recycled school supplies for durability and minimal packaging.

 3. Opt for Used